GLOBAL MARKETS-Stocks, dollar slip on U.S. election worries

 A Clinton win is generally seen by analysts as likely to be

 a positive for the dollar.
-But news last week that the Federal
+But news on Friday that the Federal

 Bureau of Investigation was probing newly found emails related